 You are also entitled to recover any quantifiable financial costs of an injury work – not just your loss of income, but also the expenses of obtaining medical treatment, using alternative forms of transport if you are unable to drive and even re-structuring your home if your accident at work has left you confined to wheelchair.
-You should speak with a solicitor to establish what expenses can be recovered and keep receipts for anything you spend while recovering from your injury at work.
+You should speak with an expert to establish what expenses can be recovered and keep receipts for anything you spend while recovering from your injury at work.

 Claims Advice for Injuries at Work

 As you can see from the above, no two compensation claims for injuries at work are likely to be the same – even when the injuries sustained are identical.
 Issues which can further affect how much compensation for injuries at work you may be entitled to include your employment status, direct approaches by insurance companies and sometimes even your profession.